 Vegetarian/Vegan – tiny shop – 120 Bree Street.
 I would recommend you try the Vegan Cape Malay Curry Rooti.
 Rooti’s are as common as having a sandwich in Cape Town for lunch.
 The Cape Malay cuisine is our oldest cuisine in the Cape – so this is a great option to try one of our traditional dishes.
 The Rooti is vegan as well!

-Plant Cafe – was the city’s first vegan restaurant.
-Wonderfully gourmet vegan options.
+Was the city’s first vegan restaurant.
+They offer wonderfully gourmet vegan options.
 Wonderful for lunch and dinner.
 They are located on Loop Street – track them down!
-Note they are open for dinner as well!
 Good option as this spot is often vibey and they stock craft beers and local gins etc!
 They now have a second branch in Camps Bay

-Harvest Cafe – NEW – located in the Bo-Kaap on the edge of the city and have now also opened in Muizenberg.
+They opened their first branch in the Bo-Kaap on the edge of the city and have now also opened in Muizenberg.
 Find the Bo-Kaap restaurant up the stairs between Deluxe Coffee and Atlas Spices.
-The Harvest Cafe boasts wonderful views of the colourful houses of the Bo-Kaap and Table Mountain.
+The Harvest Cafe boasts wonderful views of the colourful houses of the Bo-Kaap and of Table Mountain.
 From their facebook: “Our menu has a range of beautifully healthy, vibrant dishes for vegans, vegetarians, banters and meat eaters.
 Everything is locally sourced with high nutritional value and great quality.”
 I loved my recent visit – we had a delicious breakfast – I loved their avo dish, their eggs benedict and their vegan cake!
-Gorgeous clean decor Corner Wale and Rose Street Bo-Kaap.
+Gorgeous clean decor